 What to Take with You

-Other useful items to bring include sunscreen, sunglasses, a hat, toilet paper, flashlight, water bottle, and plenty of warm clothing as it can get cold in the desert at night.
+Other useful items to bring include sunscreen, sunglasses, a hat, toilet paper, flashlight, insect repellent, water bottle, toothbrush and toothpaste, sleeping bag liner and plenty of warm clothing as it can get cold in the desert at night.
 Do be aware that you won't be able to bathe in the desert, so wet wipes will definitely come in handy as well.